 - Base Camp accommodation with individual sleeping tent with mattress

-- Base Camp service (shared with group)-kitchen tent with cook, kitchen boy, dining tent with tables and chairs, shower tent, toilet tent, storage tent, gas heater & solar power for battery charging
+- Base Camp service (shared with group)-kitchen tent with cook, kitchen boy, dining tent with tables and chairs, shower tent, toilet tent, storage tent, gas heater etc.

 - High camps during the climb with high food

-- Farewell dinner at an authentic Nepali restaurant in Kathmandu
+- Welcome dinner in Kathmandu

 - International airfare to and from Kathmandu & Nepal visa fee